 It is constructed like a flower in full bloom– the building stretches outwards from the center like the petals of a marigold.
 During the summer, the surrounding nature is green and lush with spaces for play and exploration.
 In the winter the snow lay like a carpet creating an even more tranquil environment.

 Solrosen Kindergarten in Hønefoss was completed in 2009 and is constructed using cross-laminated timber.
 The kindergarten is based on the idea where different hubs are forming the spaces.
 The hubs, or units, are each representing its own area for learning and are given a theme where the children are given the possibility to develop their way of study, exploring, and conceiving life.
 The architecture is inspired by the flowers and majestic mountains stretching high in Norwegian nature.

 It was of great importance when forming the kindergarten that it would become a welcoming place.
 Not just for the children, but employees and parents as well.
 The day starts and ends with dropping off and picking up the child via a communal hall in the center of the building.
 This vestibule is bright, full of light, and heated by a fireplace.
 From the vestibule, you have direct access to the cloakroom.
-Here you will be directed further into the building to the large playroom where a staircase is leading to the 1st floor where the administrative functions are placed.
+Here you will be directed further into the building to the large playroom where a staircase is leading to the 1st floor where the administrative functions are situated.

 Cross-laminated timber is ecologically friendly and a breathing material, it also creates a warm atmosphere.
 In addition to this other material are also used on the surfaces – the different materials are important in the children’s lives as it gives the opportunity to get familiar with various elements – from concrete, dirt, and grass, wood to fire and water.